-- study (Study) Target study object. - trial (optuna.trial.FrozenTrial) Target trial object.
-Take a copy before modifying this object. - state (TrialState) Resulting trial state. - values (Optional[Sequence[float]]) Resulting trial values.
+- study (Study) Target study object. - trial (FrozenTrial) Target trial object.
+Take a copy before modifying this object. - state (TrialState) Resulting trial state. - values (Sequence[float] | None) Resulting trial values.
 Guaranteed to not be None if trial succeeded.

 This method is called before the objective function is called and right after the trial is instantiated.
 More precisely, this method is called during trial initialization, just before the infer\relative\search\space() call.
 In other words, it is responsible for pre-processing that should be done before inferring the search space.